This Penguin Species Could Disappear By the End of the Century

 A decrease in the amount of sea ice formation impacts the future of the Emperor penguin

 DeNapoli notes that there has been a decrease in the amount of sea ice formation in the regions of Antarctica where some Emperor penguins establish colonies to breed and raise their chicks.
 Models also predict a greater decrease in sea ice formation in the future.
 The sea ice in Antarctica has also been melting faster than usual, which produces another set of problems for some Emperor colonies.
 “Many Emperor penguins breed on ice shelves that only form during the Antarctic winter.
 There have been times in recent years when the ice shelves have melted back faster or sooner than usual.
 Many of the chicks haven’t completely fledged into their waterproof feathers by the time the ice melts back to the colony, and they are forced into the cold ocean waters, where they die of cold exposure or drowning,” says deNapoli.
 “These platforms are also used by the birds as an escape from marine predators, such as leopard seals and orcas.”
 She adds that it should be noted that there is an annual fluctuation in the formation of and melting of sea ice around the continent of Antarctica.
 This is a seasonal cycle that appears to be impacted by climate change.
-These 15 adorable penguin pictures will melt your heart.
+Learn more about endangered animals you may not have known were endangered.

 Impact on their food source